 4. It’s a new world of analytics and data

 Both B2C and B2B marketers have learned to measure and analyze across channels, including a fragmented TV landscape, and truly understand the value of their media investments.
-Now they are expanding their analytical capabilities to measure the outcomes that are uniquely important to them, and uncovering ways to use digital as well as data from the known world, including PII, safely and efficiently.
+Now they are expanding their analytical capabilities to measure the outcomes that are uniquely important to them, and uncovering ways to use digital as well as data from the known world, including directly identifiable personal data, safely and efficiently.
 With new models of measurement, traditional and premium publishers are learning how to get credit for the content and programming that attracts consumers in the mid- to upper funnel.